khanh-alice/books/cpp-primer/chapter-2/README.md

 > Naming conventions are most useful when followed consistently. (p.
 47)

-> It is almost always a bad idea to define a local variable with the same name as a global variable that the function uses or might use. (p.
+> It is almost always a bad idea to define a local variable with the same name as a global variable that the function
+> uses or might use. (p.
 49)

+> **A Reference is an Alias**
+>
+> A reference is not an object.
+Instead, a reference is _just another name for an already existing object_. (p.
+50)

+> Because references are not objects, we may not define a reference to a reference. (p.
+51)

 ## Exercises